MustardOS/mustardos.github.io/The Team/faq.md

 ---
 layout: default
-title: Help
+title: The Team
-permalink: /help
+permalink: /team
 nav_enabled: true
-nav_order: 5
+nav_order: 2
 has_children: true
 has_toc: true
 ---
+# The Team